Civoremo/buildWeek4_15_19-Droom-BE/README.md

 ```
 {
   "userId": 1,
+    "company": {
-  "companyName": "Apple",
+        "companyName": "Apple 2",
-  "companyPicture": "url string (exclude for MVP)",
+        "companyPicture": "",
         "companyDescription": "An About me for the company",
         "country": "United States of America",
         "state": "California",
         "city": "Cupertino",
-  "zipcode": "40000",
+        "zipcode": 4000
+    }
 }
 ```